Bodo blouse

-The bodo blouse, locally known as baju bodo (ᨓᨍᨘ ᨄᨚᨊᨛᨌᨚ), is a sheer and transparent short-sleeved loose blouse, a traditional attire for women of the Bugis and Makassar peoples of South Sulawesi, Indonesia.
+The bodo blouse, locally known as baju bodo (ᨓᨍᨘ ᨄᨚᨏᨚ), is a sheer and transparent short-sleeved loose blouse, a traditional attire for women of the Bugis and Makassar peoples of South Sulawesi, Indonesia.
 A bodo blouse is traditionally combined with a matching woven sarong that covered the waist below the body.

 Attire components

 A Bugis bride wearing an elaborate bodo blouse, completed with intricate hairdo and jewelries.

 Blouse

 The textile materials used in bodo blouse are usually thin, sheer and transparent; usually muslin, sheer cotton or silk.
 Muslin is the most favoured materials, it has loose threads that make it look transparent and suitable for hot and humid tropical climate.

 As the name implies, the term bodo in the Makassar language means "short", which imply that this blouse is indeed short-sleeved.
 The cut of bodo blouse is quite simple, it follows the square design with holes or openings for the neck, two arms and waist.
 Some designs might have a front opening; others do not which can resemble a loose tube.
 It is also quite loose to allow the blouse to fit all sizes, and the design highlights the drape quality of the sheer fabrics.